jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

   - A space is managing free and used blocks using a BST
   - A deallocated block can coalesce with it's next and prev block
   - The allocation is aligned to Level:Size but will only commit used pages
+- A reserved memory range (128GB) of virtual pages
 - Can use more than one instance
 - Sizes to go here, example 640 KB < Size <= 32 MB
   Sizes; 1 MB, 2 MB, 3 MB, 4 MB ...
 32 MB